 When it comes to cardio, we’ve all done the searches for the best exercises for our goals and bodies.
 It seems that most fitness professionals recommend walking or running at least 1.6 kilometres per day.
 But what are the differences between walking and running for the same distance?

 The positives and negatives of walking vs running for the same distance can be narrowed down to a few categories.
 These include the calories burned, toll on joint health, effect on heart health, and overall personal preference.
 However, there are still clears times where one is better than the other.

 Calories burned while walking vs running for the same distance

-Running burns more calories than walking, even if you are travelling the same distance.
+Running burns more calories than walking the same distance.
 This is because you increase your heart rate more when you run, forcing your body to exert more energy, and ultimately burning more calories.
 For example, walking the recommended 1.6 kilometres a day will burn roughly 60 calories.
 But running 1.6 kilometres will burn around 100-120 calories.

 If your goal is to lose weight, taking up running will be very beneficial to you since you will burn calories quicker.
 But you need to be more conscious of your exercising routine when you run.
 You should run often enough to burn the desired number of calories, but not so often that you risk damaging your heart or joints.
 This is because over-exercising can be very damaging to your health and wellbeing.

 Running Vs Walking The Same Distance- What is better for your heart?

 Studies show that walking and running both play an equal role in your heart health.
 Both forms of cardio reduce blood pressure, strengthen the heart wall, and reduce cholesterol.
 So, doing either of these forms of cardio will lead to improved heart health.